 And so, on the 19th of January, Jane begins her journey to Lowood.
 But not before she informs Mrs. Reed, how she will tell of her treatment by them to others.
 She holds Mrs. Reed's fear of death above the woman's head.

-While at Lowood, Jane becomes acquainted with near starvation, freezing cold and psychological abuse from the school's ultimate overseer, the psychotic Mr. Brocklehurst, who treats any girl who is not rich as a sinner, and even a wanton slave.
+While at Lowood, Jane becomes acquainted with near starvation, freezing cold and the psychotic Mr. Brocklehurst, who treats any girl who is not rich as a sinner, and even a wanton slave.
 The food is ill prepared and served in portions too small for growing girls.

 At Lowood Jane meets Helen Burns, who loves to read and is patiently objective toward her new found friend's curiosity, and who is also the one person Jane truly seems to love.
 They meet when Jane interrupts Helen's reading of Rasselas to ask her questions about Lowood and the people there.
 Her friend has a hollow cough and is uniquely removed of all circumstances that surround herself.

 The girls troop through cold, as we have received in D.C. this past winter, but without indoor heating and limited time at fireplaces, as only hebdomadally on Sundays could they spend time at a lit hearth.
 There were also no boots, so snow would get in the girls' shoes, and no gloves.
 Sleeping two to a bed is probably what aided them in surviving the night, in a large dormitory room, where temperatures would fall below freezing.
 The smaller girls would suffer the most harshly, as the elder ones, who were usually larger, coerced the less sizable youngsters out of a place at the fireside as well as confiscated their already limited food rations.